tuckdruck/Greatreads/docs/README.md

 **IMPLEMENTATION TIMELINE**

 ***Phase 1: Backend Setup & Front End User Authentication (2 days)***
-  Objective: Functioning rails projecdt with front-end Authentication
+  Objective: Functioning rails project with front-end Authentication

-***Phase 2: Books Model, API, and Components (2 days)***
-  Objective: Books can be shown through the API, both through the books index page and through individual book show pages.

-***Phase 3: Bookshelves (2 days)***
+***Phase 2: Bookshelves (2 days)***
   Objective: Bookshelves can be created, edited, read, and destroyed through the API.
 Books that belongs to bookshelves can be created, read, or destroyed through the API.

+***Phase 3: Books Model, API, and Components (2 days)***
+  Objective: Books can be shown through the API, both through the books index page and through individual book show pages.

 ***Phase 4: Read Status (2 days)***
   Objective: Books can be attributed with a read status.
 Statuses for books can be created, read, updated, and destroyed (the latter only works if one removes the book entirely from all bookshelves).